B2-Kumar/Notes/reactjs.md

 dom - DOM stands for Document Object Model.
 It is a programming interface provided by web browsers that represents the structure of an HTML or XML document as a tree-like data structure.When a web page is loaded, the browser parses the HTML or XML code and creates a DOM tree, which is a hierarchical representation of the page's elements.

-virtual dom -it doesn't directly update html.
+virtual dom - It doesn't directly update html.
 Instead of directly manipulating the real dom, it acts lightweight copy of the real dom which keeps the track of all the changes made. it compares with the real dom and it updates the jsx which is changed or updated making it fast.It efficiently determines the minimal number of changes required to update the real DOM to match the new UI representation.

 real dom - it is the actual representation of the html document in the browser.updating the whole real dom every time makes the application slow so in react js concept of virtual dom is used.